Technological Slavery: Letters to David Skrbina

 Nine letters to David Skrbina are included in the text, from a letter dated January 2, 2004, through to a letter dated July 10, 2005.
 Kaczynski notes at the opening of the section that in some sense his ideas have evolved since this correspondence, and if there are any conflicts between what he writes here and what he subsequently wrote in his second book, Anti-Tech Revolution, the latter represents his current view.

 The main theme that surfaces through these letters is Kaczynski's hard technological determinism.
 According to Kaczynski, societies do not evolve, in the grand scheme, due to human agency, but result from the influence of "objective" factors, or material conditions.
 Therefore, attempts to guide the evolution of society, particularly modern technological society, without changing the objective factors is fundamentally futile.
 Furthermore, no society can be rationally predicted, managed or planned.
 It follows from Kaczynski's particular arguments on technological determinism that the only route available to stopping technological progress is to change the objective factors.
 Since Kaczynski views the principle objective factor as modern technology, and because modern technology cannot be rationally controlled, Kaczynski argues that the only option for human agency to revert humanity back to a period of low technology (which he views as desirable and necessary for human flourishing and biosphere survival) is to destroy or force the collapse of modern technology (i.e., the worldwide "techno-industrial system").

 Impact

 While the initial publication by Editions Xenia met with little media attention, the book’s subsequent release as the second edition in 2010 by the publishing company Feral House generated moderate media attention.
 Kaczynski used the opportunity to mention the book in an update on his page of the Harvard alumni book, presumably to aid in publicity.
 The book has been discussed by scholars.

+The French anti-tech movement known as "Anti-Tech Resistance" takes inspiration from Kaczynski, including from his book Technological Slavery.